 If the issue persists, please try clearing your system cache.
 To clear the cache on your Xbox One, you will need to power cycle the system.
 Power cycling will reset the network card and clear the cache.

 1. On the console, press and hold the Xbox button for about 5 seconds until the light behind it turns off.
 This will power off the console.

-2. After the console has shut down, unplug the power cord from the back of the console, and wait 2 full minutes.
+2. After the console has shut down, unplug the power cord and wait 2 full minutes.

 3. Plug the console back in and turn it on using the Xbox button.